- Where you can study

 Interactive study and supportive staff

-Whether you study on campus or by distance you will learn from supportive, passionate staff who produce digital study materials.
+You will learn from supportive, passionate staff who produce digital study materials.
 These are complete with exercises, audio, videos and presentations.
-Your instructors also deliver regular live online language tutorials for distance students.
+Your instructors also deliver regular live online language tutorials.
 They ensure that you don’t have to learn on your own and that everyone can practise speaking Japanese in a shared environment.

 Combines culture and language